radareorg/sdb/doc/locks.md

 Bear in mind that Sdb stores everything in memory until `sdb_sync` is called, so locks are useful to avoid other processes get outdated or useless information from the unsynced database.

-The locks permit to check and wait for release operations, so your application must use them if there's more than one process accessing the database to store information.
+The locks permit to check and wait for release operations, so your application must use them if there is more than one process accessing the database to store information.

 Lockfiles are just a file named '<dbname>.lock' containing the process id (PID).
 This is later checked by the user program to detect stale locks.